gerencianet/gn-api-sdk-node/docs/carnets.md

 }
 ```

-### Setting instructions **(optional)**
+### Setting message to customer **(optional)**

-If you want the carnet billet to have extra instructions, it's possible to send a maximum of 4 different instructions with a maximum of 90 caracters, just as follows:
+If you want the carnet billet to have a message to customer, it's possible to send a message with a maximum of 255 caracters, just as follows:

 ```js
 var body = {